Pulikkuthi Pandi: Plot

+That night, while Sannasi’s extended family celebrates at a temple festival, a bomb explosion triggers chaos.
+Pechi, her relatives, and Pandi’s friends use the confusion to kill Sannasi and his accompanying men.
+When Sannasi’s older sons learn of the killings, they attempt to capture Pechi but are cornered and killed one by one.

+With Saravedi now the last surviving heir, the inspector attempts to protect him by transferring him to a safe house.
+Pechi, determined to avenge Pandi, intercepts the police van.
+Saravedi escapes his restraints and fights back, overpowering the group, but is eventually subdued and killed by Pechi.

 Production

 The film was announced in September 2020 and the makers began production in the same month amid COVID-19 pandemic.
 Sun TV Network produced the film with a limited budget.
 The filmmakers initially titled the film as Pechi and began the principal photography, but was later changed to Pulikkuthi Pandi.
 The film project marked the second collaboration between Vikram Prabhu and Lakshmi Menon after Kumki (2012).
 It also marked the first film project for Menon in four years after her last film Rekka (2016).
 Most of the portions of the film were predominantly shot in Madurai and Dindigul.

 Filming was completed during November 2020 at a time when Government of Tamil Nadu permitted theatres to open for public for the first time during the pandemic.
 The first look poster of the film was unveiled on 30 December 2020.

 Soundtrack

 The film's soundtrack and score was composed by N. R. Raghunanthan.
 The album features six tracks with lyrics written by Mohan Rajan, Mani Amudhavan and Araikudi Bharathi Ganesan.
 It was released on 9 January 2021, six days before the film's release.